Tuscany Harvest Bike Tour

 Raccolta: The Olive Harvest

-Your journey begins with a transfer to La Chiusa, a former olive oil mill that is now a charming country inn.
-Enjoy lunch featuring ingredients from the surrounding countryside.
-Harvest time means there is work to do, and we will jump right into the action, picking olives from La Chiusa’s grove before hopping on our bikes and riding to our friend Paolo’s olive oil mill to get our olives pressed.
-Taste the alien green olio nuovo (new oil) on warm bruschetta before pedaling on to our first hotel in Pienza; a jewel of Renaissance urban planning.
-This evening, head to a local farmhouse for dinner featuring cheeses, vegetables, grains, and meats all produced onsite.
+Your journey begins with a transfer to La Chiusa—a former olive mill that’s now a charming country inn—and there’s no better way to kick off harvest week than with a lunch featuring seasonal ingredients from the surrounding Tuscan countryside.
+But harvest season means there’s work to do, so we’ll jump straight into the action and pick olives from La Chiusa’s grove as a warm-up to our first ride.
+Then, we’ll hop on our bikes and follow the olives to our friend Paolo’s olive oil mill.
+Here, they’re pressed into the neon green olio nuovo (new oil), which we’ll sample on warm bruschetta.
+Ride the rest of the way to our first hotel in Pienza, a classic example of Renaissance architecture that has been exquisitely reimagined into a boutique property.
+For our first dinner of the week, we’re headed to a nearby farmhouse to feast on cheeses, vegetables, grains, and meats—all produced onsite.

 Meals: Lunch / Dinner